unoplatform/uno/doc/articles/get-started-vs-2022.md

     - Press the `MyApp.Server` button to deploy the app
 1. To debug for **iOS**:
     - Right click on the `MyApp.Mobile` project, select **Set as startup project**
-    - In the "Debug toolbar" drop down, select framework `net7.0-ios`:
+    - In the "Debug toolbar" drop-down, select framework `net7.0-ios`:

       ![visual-studio-installer-web](Assets/quick-start/net7-ios-debug.png)